Creation Space

 Across the year, you’ll take part in 3 workshop intensives designed to support your creative practice in idea generation, creation skills, composition and structure, as well as dramaturgical depth.

-You’ll also receive 1:1 coaching, access to funding workshops and space support, plus the option to share your work in a public scratch in early 2026.
+You’ll also receive 1:1 coaching, access to funding workshops and space support, plus the option to share your work in a public scratch in Winter 2026.

-You’ll be part of the founding cohort and develop a lifetime relationship with new peers and Babel.
+You’ll be part of a curated cohort and develop a lifetime relationship with new peers and Babel.

 You’ll train with pioneering practitioners and apply what you learn directly to your own work-in-progress, in the room, with others doing the same.